 "Recombinant Organism" – A microbe with nucleic acid molecules that have been synthesized, amplified or modified.

-"Restrict from Work" – For food handlers, this means to limit the activity of a food handler so that there is no risk of transmitting a disease by making sure that the food handler does not work with food, cleaning equipment, utensils, dishes, linens or unwrapped single service or single use articles or in the preparation of food.
+"Restrict from Work" – For food handlers, this means to limit the activity of a food handler so that there is no risk of transmitting a disease by making sure that the food handler does not work with food, cleaning equipment, clean utensils, clean dishes, clean linens or unwrapped single service or single use articles or in the preparation of food.

 "Specimens" – Include, but are not limited to, blood, sputum, urine, stool, other bodily fluids, wastes, tissues, and cultures necessary to perform required tests.

 "Standard Precautions" – Infection prevention and control measures that apply to all patients regardless of diagnosis or presumed infection status (see Section 690.20(a)(7)).

 "Sterilization" – The use of a physical or chemical process to destroy all microbial life, including large numbers of highly resistant bacterial endospores.

 "Susceptible (non-immune)" − A person who is not known to possess sufficient protection against a particular pathogenic agent to prevent developing infection or disease if or when exposed to the agent.